Cycling at the Summer Paralympics: Classification

+As a rule, because of the nature of the machine, tricycle racing and handbike racing does not take place in the velodrome, although both tandem and standard bicycles can be used there.
+With that restriction, generally every class will have four possible individual events to compete in - a road race and extended road time trial, a track time trial of between 500 and 100 metres and a pursuit between 3000 and 4000 metres.
+In addition, there are a number of team events; a mixed handbike relays on the road, and a mixed team sprint on the track.

 Factoring

 In some cycling events, cyclists with different classifications compete against each other for one set of medals.
 Many (but not all) such events are factored, reducing the times of riders in lower classifications to take their greater impairment into account.
-Factoring percentages are based on average race times by riders in each classification.
+Factoring percentages are based on average race times by riders in each classification to give a notional equivalent time for each effort compared to riders in other classifications.
+Real times, however, are still recorded for world and Paralympic records purposes within each classification.

 At the 2012 Summer Paralympics, factored races included the mixed tricycle time trial, Women's C1–3 road time trial, Women's H1–2 road time trial and track C1–3 and C4–5 events.